Glossary of French words and expressions in English: Found only in English

 a trial within a trial, or (in America) jury selection (Law French).
 Literally "to speak the truth."
 (Anglo-Norman voir [truth] is etymologically unrelated to the modern French voir [to see].)
-In modern American court procedure, the examination of prospective jurors for their qualification to serve, including inherent biases, views and predelictions; during this examination, each prospective juror must "speak the truth" so that counsel and the court may decide whether they should remain on the jury or be excused.
+In modern American court procedure, the examination of prospective jurors for their qualification to serve, including inherent biases, views and predilections; during this examination, each prospective juror must "speak the truth" so that counsel and the court may decide whether they should remain on the jury or be excused.
 In England and Wales, the expression is used to refer to a "trial within a trial", during which a judge hears evidence in the absence of the jury, typically to decide whether a certain piece of evidence should be allowed to be presented to the jury or not.
 For example, a judge might hold a "voir dire" to determine whether a confession has been extracted from a defendant by an unfair inducement in order to decide whether the jury should hear evidence of the confession or not.